s-h-telgerd/kademlia_dht/README.md

 ```

 # Simulation
-It is a DHT labratory to insertion simulation of many fake contacts.
+It is a DHT laboratory to insertion simulation of many fake contacts.
 Transformation RPC rebilds the DHT structure by changing the k_index and k_rate.
-Send assist your RPC via send operator ' ! '.
+Send your RPC to assist via send operator ' ! '.
 ```sh
     assist !
 RPC.
 ```